 Long-term or incurable infectious diseases such as

-The top 7 most common chronic diseases in
+The top 7 most common chronic diseases in the US

 -Chronic lung disease